Maria Boletsi & Eva Fotiadi

 Methodological questions are central to our pursuits.
 Contemporary frameworks of crisis (e.g., those formed in the ‘regime’ of post-truth politics), but also forms of artistic expression and radical imaginaries that respond to these frameworks, call for revising our academic vocabularies.
 In their individual and joint research, members of the group approach contexts of crisis from diverse (inter-)disciplinary perspectives, including literary studies, art history, media and film studies, anthropology, ethnography, archeology, political science.
 The group intends to develop interdisciplinary tools for exploring crisis/crises in relation to notions such as trauma, temporality, futurity, hope, optimism, resilience, populism, utopia, dystopia, revolution, fragmentation, impasse, stagnation.

-The researchers in this group will:
+The researchers in this group:

 Crisis is not just a descriptive designation, but a framing with profound consequences for human lives and political, social and natural environments in local, national, transnational, and global contexts.
 Despite the etymological and semantic links of ‘crisis’ with choice, decision, change, and critique, today ‘crisis’ is usually projected as an enduring state, legitimizing political decisions and practices that impose states of exception, limit civic or human rights and democratic freedoms, restrict access to public space, enhance biopolitical control, and minimize critique and resistance.
 Thus, claims to crisis today often reaffirm established (financial, political, social) systems and reinforce the so-called ‘TINA’ doctrine (‘There Is No Alternative’), making alternatives seem irrational or unthinkable.
 The projection of austerity politics as a one-way-street in the Greek crisis is a case in point.